-Without spoiling anything, the episode is simultaneously easy and interesting to follow, providing enough twists to keep you intrigued and a logical ending that encircles the whole story.
-That being said, the story does have a significant problem as it ends up rather hollow, lacking any central theme or well-defined message; and even though the episode is tagged as "romance", it appears to be almost non-existent in the show.
+Without spoiling anything, the episode is simultaneously interesting and easy to follow, providing enough twists to keep you intrigued and a logical ending that encircles the whole story.
+That being said, the story does have a certain problem as it ends up lacking any distinctive central theme or well-defined message; and even though the episode is tagged as "romance", it appears to be almost non-existent in the show.
 Besides, the story incorporates a certain ecological disaster as well as a certain historical event that, while interesting on their own, remain undeveloped and contribute very little to the main plotline.
-Eventually, the story turns out intriguing yet pretty empty at the core.
+Eventually, the story turns out well-written and intriguing yet somewhat empty at the core.

 The second episode called File 538 is cut from an entirely different cloth.
 Directed by Mamoru Oshii and based on his own story, it tells about a private detective spying on a father - daughter pair living nextdoor.
 One hot summer night he enters their apartment and finds a sleeping girl, a fish and a letter that seems to be a message from his predecessor working on the same case.
 As he sits there reading the message, the mystery unravels before his eyes.

 That all being said, the anime also has a very dry & demanding presentation, as the whole story is narrated very slowly by the protagonist while he sits in the room, doing nothing else at all.
-Thus, the show ends up way too static even by Oshii's standards, not to mention a radical violation of the "show, don't tell" rule.
-Thankfully, the story makes perfect sense, with the protagonist factually explaining everything twice (!) in the ending; the problem is many viewers may have trouble following 20 minutes of ultra-slow & rather complex narration that precedes it.
+Thus, the show ends up way too static, not to mention a radical violation of the "show, don't tell" rule.
+Thankfully, the story makes perfect sense, with the protagonist factually explaining everything in the ending; the problem is many viewers may have trouble following 20 minutes of ultra-slow & rather complex narration that precedes it.

-The animation in the 2nd episode is even better although it appears much more limited at first, showing only the room where the protagonist dwells or some stills & abstract imagery going along with his speech, like airplanes in the sky; view of the city streets with clouds flying above; and other stuff like that.
+The animation in the 2nd episode is no worse although it appears much more limited at first, showing only the room where the protagonist dwells or some stills & abstract imagery going along with his speech, like airplanes in the sky; view of the city streets with clouds flying above; and other stuff like that.
 It all may look boring on paper yet the outstanding art direction makes the animation surprisingly impressive, which is no wonder when the art director is Hiromasa Ogura - the same man who worked on Ninja Scroll, Ghost in the Shell, Jin-Roh and FLCL among other world-famous anime.
-Therefore, the artistic composition is top-notch; the animation is very smooth & detailed; the colors are rich, dark and pleasant to the eye; and the overall quality is awesome considering the show's age.
-The one and only aspect I strongly dislike are the character designs: while it may be a matter of subjective taste more than anything, I think they are way too grotesque, giving the protagonists an ugly & even cringeworthy appearance.
-Perhaps, Oshii wanted them to look unusual in some way, but that remains beyond my understanding.
+Therefore, the artistic composition is top-notch; the animation is smooth & detailed; the colors are rich, dark and pleasant to the eye; and the overall quality is awesome considering the show's age.
+The one and only aspect I strongly dislike is the character design of the male protagonist: while it may be a matter of subjective taste more than anything, I think it is way too grotesque, giving him a fairly ugly appearance.
+Perhaps, Oshii wanted him to look unusual in some way, but that remains beyond my understanding.

 Overall, the animation in both episodes reflects their nature and differs the same way as the stories: the first is nice to look at yet forgettable; the second is very original & well-done yet a couple of questionable artistic decisions make it hardly tolerable for some people.
 Nevertheless, both display some genuine quality only hand-drawn anime can offer.